 Finding and implementing cost-effective solutions to resource protection and water supply availability issues require a collaborative approach.
-Water supply development projects that support the reuse of treated wastewater are included in regional water supply plans, and its beneficial use is encouraged.
+Water supply development projects that support the reuse of treated wastewater are included in regional water supply plans, and its beneficial use is encouraged with consideration to impacts to regional water quality.